dipayan1109033/BASIC-Learning-Notes/Git and GitHub-Basic.md

   Here, the -u flag adds a tracking reference to the upstream server you are pushing to.
 It lets you do a git pull without supplying any more arguments.

   ```
-  git pull	  # Incorporates changes from a remote repository
+  git pull	            # incorporates changes from a remote repository
   ```

   ##	Miscellaneous